BulakhRodion/react-streaming-project/README.md

 ## General info - React streaming app
 First project with React.
-Temporary app state can be checked at this link - https://react-tv-nx.netlify.app/
+Temporary this link for this app at its current state - https://react-tv-nx.netlify.app/

 ## TODO
 What's left: